-It includes all expenditure not related to educational activities or complementary services.
-Thus, this includes expenditure on services such as cafeterias, cinema...

-This expenditure is not included when the service is provided by another company and the centre receives in return an income for rent or license.
+- Includes all expenditures not related to educational activities or complementary services.
+Thus, this includes expenditure on services such as cafeterias, cinema... - This expenditure is not included when the service is provided by another company and the centre receives in return an income for rent or license.